mikebrgs/hive/data/readme.txt

 vivebeta6.bag - big set of data collected with two lighthouses and moving the tracker arround the MoCap System

 vivebeta7.bag - smaller set of the same environment (for testing)

+ENV4

+dat4.1.bag - tracker on the sofa with two lighthouses pointing at it.
+Static dataset

+dat4.2.bag - the same but moved the tracket a bit to the right

+dat4.3.bag - the same but to the left

+dat4.4.bag - the same but on the floor

+dat4.5.bag - on top of chair

+dat4.6.bag - on top of the chair but slightly rotated

+dat4.7.bag - the same

+dat4.8.bag - moving bag

+dat4.9.bag - moving bag

+dat4.10.bag - moving bag

+dat4.11.bag - moving bag

+dat4.12.bag - moving bag